quinnmb/quinn-booth-portfolio/CatcherReports/CATCHERS_README.md

   user_interface(): Allows user to type in a catcher's name and a date to get their PDF.
 Name must be Last, First and Date is either yyyy-mm-dd or 'all'

-**Generate Reports:**

-  Visualizations and tables are added to a PDF.

-  Save and share reports for detailed analysis.